 What Recruiting Firms Can Offer Companies

 Contract and freelance workers can be attractive to a company for a number of reasons.
 They can save the company money and help backfill employees that are temporarily out.
 But hiring freelance or contract workers can be tricky; it can be harder to vet them as candidates and supervise their workflow.
 Companies need help in screening the large amount of gig workers that now saturate the workforce for qualifications and experience.
 As a recruiter, you can act as a necessary intermediary for companies in vetting and hiring quality contract workers.
 Screening a large amount of applicants for quality

 The truth is, most employers don’t have the bandwidth to keep up with rapid turnover inherent with the gig economy, whether they’re hiring contingent workers or full-time employees.
 If a manager decides they want to use freelancers, they might not have the time to properly screen and manage the quick turnover that comes with the territory while still doing their daily tasks.
 Recruiters can not only help attract and source quality freelancers for a company, but pre-screen them according to what the company is looking for.
 Without this intermediary, a company may lose a lot of hours sifting through a high volume of applicants that aren’t qualified or aren’t right for the role.
 Prevent employee misclassification

 Most freelancers or independent contractors are classified as 1099 employees, but depending on how they’re managed they can sometimes end up being treated more like full-time (W-2) employees by different managers—having to follow assigned or set schedule, getting trained by the company in a certain method, etc—without getting any of the benefits regular full-time employees receive.
 In this case, a staffing firm can help both the candidate and the company avoid misclassifying a freelancer’s work and keep boundaries firm.
 Misclassifying someone as a 1099 employee when they’re actually being treated as a W-2 employee can have costly legal ramifications during tax time, so helping them navigate these complexities is invaluable.
+Supervision

 Gig workers can benefit a company in multiple ways, as outlined earlier in this article.
 But the truth is, without having that person in-house, employers lack a way to supervise their work.
 They may worry about how to ensure an employee delivers on their promises, and as a recruiting firm, you can offer some legitimacy to the process, checking in with the contractor from time to time and helping ensure things get done.
 Overall, the proliferation of freelance workers in the gig economy doesn’t need to signal an end for recruiting firms; in fact, some might argue it makes them more essential than ever.
 With more contingent workers and companies trying to navigate the uncharted waters of constant freelance work, you can help both sides get on the same page and create partnerships that are mutually beneficial.